 If you used the Alkyd medium in your mixtures, you need to wait but a few days.
 You can then use a damar varnish or some of the newer senthetic varnishes that have come along.
 These are wonderful and are not only easy to apply, but clean up easy with OMS.
 Most instructions have you lay the painting flat until the varnish is dried.
 The synthetics dry so fast, within a few minutes, I then will lean the painting against a wall (paint side towards the wall) to dry and prevent dust from settling onto it.

 Now didn't I tell you that each layer gets easier.
 The finishing layer is a very quick final application of highlights, a few water drops, and your signature.
 It's always a good day in my studio, because I usually have several pieces in the pipeline that end up be completed on the same day.
 My gallery owner loves this because her clients love choices!

-If you've enjoyed these lessons, but you feel you need more, then check out the e-book, or the DVD movie demonstration of the entire process.
+If you've enjoyed these lessons, but you feel you need more, then check out the e-book, its shows a full demonstration of the entire process.
 You'll be pleasantly surprised at how affordable they are.
 Just click on the image!

 Back to the top of our finishing layer page.